 Police investigate deadly vehicle-pedestrian crash in Killeen

-Police said on July 22, around 1:39 a.m., officers were dispatched to the 1300 block of W Elms Rd. in reference to a vehicle-pedestrian crash.
+The incident happened on July 22.
+Police say that at around 1:39 a.m., officers were dispatched to the 1300 block of W Elms Rd.

 Shoemate was immediately transported to the Carl R. Darnall Army Medical Center in critical condition.
 She was later pronounced dead, police said.